WHY BAMBOO?

 All additional bamboo materials that are used in our homes, including the woven bamboo strands, cross-laminated products used for cabinetry and mill work, bamboo weavings, and split bamboo siding, are also treated at our factory to ensure protection from those nasty little critters.
 That is why Bamboo Living provides a 10-year warranty against any structural damage on all of our green prefab home designs.

-Bamboo houses properly treated with borates should easily last longer than conventional wood construction, well over 50 years.
+Bamboo homes properly treated with borates should easily last longer than conventional wood construction, well over 50 years.

 IF WE REPLACE